DriveLab/coders-corner-help/readme.md

 - Add a readme.md file that explains what your directory contains, what all the files do, and how to deal with known issues.
 Provide a link to the relevant section of the [Best Practice Guide](https://docs.google.com/document/d/1ZMEm-IMgLdDFYQQ4PpuxUdXs_IAXKM5oDhl6rfe8848/edit?usp=sharing) if you give more detail there (it would be nice if you did!).

-- Use lower-case for all letters, and hyphens instead of spaces in all directory- and file names (consistent use of lower- and upper case makes folders and documents easier to skim, spaces make it cumbersome to use GitHub from the command-line).
+- Use lower-case for all letters, and hyphens instead of spaces in all directory- and file names (consistent use of lower- and upper case makes folders and documents easier to skim, spaces make it cumbersome to use GitHub from the command line).

 - Choose a meaningful name for the directory (mean-comparison) and for all files (mean-comparison.do, example-data.dta, readme.md).